Andrettin/Wyrmsun/readme.txt

 * Units
 - The Kriegers and Speerkampfers of the Bernice and Dere Tribes get a 50% damage bonus for a certain duration after disembarking from a transport ship.
+- Transports and towers now have an attack button, used to instruct the units inside to attack a particular unit.

 -----------------------------------------------------------------------
 - 2.1.2